november-pain/Coronavirus_research/README.md

 It contains DataFrame with data about covid tests.
 During initialization it it creates its DataFrame, proceeds all calculations, draws a graph and puts it into results directory.
-* `class USA` - the main class which contains an array of all intsances of class State, that are created during the initialization.
+* `class USA` - the main class which contains an array of all instances of class State, that are created during the initialization.
 Also it collects all claculation results of each state and calculates the average.